xKiraiChan/WingAPI/README.md

 # Notes
 - Buttons start at ~320 on this
 - Each button is ~120 in size
+- Methods taking `index` instead of `pos` expect a button position instead of a coordinate.
+Ex: (0, 1, 2)

 # TODO
 - API